joeljorly/GRIP_Extra_Task_2/README.md

 # Payment Gateway Integration

 Problem Statement:
--Creating a dynamic website with an integrated payment gateway (RazorPay)
+Creating a dynamic website with an integrated payment gateway (RazorPay)